justinlee007/CarND-MPC-Project/README.md

 # MPC Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This project implements a MPC (Model Predictive Controller) to use with the Udacity car simulator.
-With the MPC running, the car will autonomously drive around the track, adjusting the steering based on a given CTE (Cross Track Error) value.
+With the MPC running, the car will autonomously drive around the track at high speeds.
+The simulator includes visual indicators showing a yellow line of upcoming waypoints and a green line of path prediction based on the MPC solver.
 ## Dependencies

 * cmake >= 3.5